Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A bottle of leather cleaner and conditioner on a leather car seat, our top-rated leather care for 2026

 The short version: leather is where the wrong product does lasting damage, so it needs its own dedicated care — a gentle cleaner followed by a conditioner, never an all-purpose cleaner.
-After testing six, our #1 pick is the Chemical Guys Leather Cleaner & Conditioner pair — it cleans effectively, conditions to keep leather supple, and leaves a natural matte finish.
-Below is the ranked field, how we tested, and honest cons.
+Across thousands of owner reviews, our #1 pick is the Chemical Guys Leather Cleaner & Conditioner pair — it cleans effectively, conditions to keep leather supple, and leaves a natural matte finish.
+Below is the ranked field, how we rank, and honest cons.

 Leather care is a key step of an interior detail — do it after cleaning the hard surfaces, and never use your general interior cleaner on leather.